fbpx

 Financial planning for retirement

-One of the first questions I ask clients is what they want from their retirement, and then, how do they plan to pay for it.
-Some clients are interested in securing a guaranteed income for the rest of their life, while others want access to a lump sum, and more flexibility in spending their retirement pot.
-Most people are usually interested in a combination of the two, and to make sure that their income doesn’t suffer too much after they’ve stopped working.
+One of the first questions to ask yourself is what you want from your retirement.
+And then, how do you plan to pay for it.
+You might be interested in securing a guaranteed income for the rest of your life, or you might prefer access to a lump sum, and more flexibility in spending your retirement pot.
+You might prefer a combination of the two, and to make sure your income doesn’t suffer too much after you’ve stopped working.

 There are a lot of tax considerations to think about when planning for retirement, including making sure you’re investing in the most tax-efficient manner

 Clients often feel concerned they haven’t accumulated enough in their pensions to last them through retirement.
 Which is why it’s so important to crunch the numbers and find out how much you have accumulated for retirement and how much you think you’ll need in retirement.
-Once that’s been established, we can then work out a financial plan that can help to cover any potential shortfall between the two.
-We use cash flow modelling to assess whether your pension and other assets are likely to be able to meet your retirement income objectives for the rest of your life..
+Once that’s been established, your adviser can work out a financial plan that can help to cover any potential shortfall between the two.
+They might also use cashflow modelling to assess whether your pension and other assets are likely to be able to meet your retirement income objectives for the rest of your life.

-Once that target has been established, it’s much easier to factor in other assets alongside the pension.
-For example, people might have cash in the bank, investments in Individual Savings Accounts (ISAs), or they may have rental properties providing them with another source of income.
+Once that target has been established, it’s easier to factor in other assets alongside the pension.
+For example, you might have cash in the bank, investments in Individual Savings Accounts (ISAs), or rental properties that give you another source of income.
 Taking all of these other assets into account makes it much easier to create a realistic plan.
-In addition, getting a true sense of your net worth going into retirement gives clients the opportunity to take any necessary action sooner rather than later.
+In addition, getting a true sense of your net worth going into retirement gives you the opportunity to take any necessary action sooner rather than later.

 What about multiple pensions?

-I often talk to clients who have accumulated several pensions from a handful of previous employers.
-In such cases, my job involves determining how much these different pensions are worth and where they are invested.
-Once that’s been established, together we can work out whether you would be better off transferring those assets into a new pension more suited to your retirement plans and need for income or capital.
+It’s increasingly common to have accumulated several pensions from a handful of previous employers.
+In such cases, it pays to determine how much these different pensions are worth and where they are invested.
+Once that’s been established, you, and your adviser, can work out whether you’d be better off transferring those assets into a new pension more suited to your retirement plans and need for income or capital.

 Poor returns and high pension charges can sometimes act as a ‘double whammy’ on a pension, eating into returns and leaving you with a much smaller pension pot than you could have built up elsewhere.
 However, older pension plans often carry exit penalties, and in some instances, transferring means losing valuable benefits – such as a guaranteed annuity rate – that you may not be able to get elsewhere.
 That’s why it’s really important to take expert advice from someone who knows the pitfalls associated with older pension products.

-Talking of pitfalls, I regularly have conversations with clients approaching retirement who are keen to take a tax-free lump sum from their pension, specifically to repay their mortgage or other debts.
-People often feel that they should start retirement ‘debt-free’ wherever possible.
-However, I often tell my clients that this may not be the best approach.
+Talking of pitfalls, some people approaching retirement are keen to take their tax-free cash specifically to repay their mortgage or other debts.
+Perhaps in order to start retirement ‘debt-free’ wherever possible.
+However, this might not always be the best approach.
 Again, it’s important to consider your entire retirement pot before making any big decisions such as withdrawing a lump sum of your pension – because once that money has gone, you can’t get it back.
 The good news is that it may be possible to use other assets in your retirement pot that achieve a better result without giving up some of the advantages that a tax-free lump sum offers you.

 When it comes to retirement planning, a pension is likely to be just one part of the puzzle